polakowo/datadocs/docs/big-data/databases.md

 #### Cons

 - Not suited for large amounts of data as they cannot scale horizontally.
 - Not highly available because of a single point of failure.
-    - Usually don't provide high throughput and fast reads.
 - Not designed to handle unstructured and hierarchical data.
+- The atomicity of the operations plays a crucial part in the database’s performance.
     - ACID transactions slow down the process of reading and writing data.
-    - The atomicity of the operations plays a crucial part in the database’s performance.
 - Have a predefined (not flexible) schema.

 #### Scaling up relational databases